 - (A) The Alaska Forest Resources and Practices Act (FRPA) governs how timber harvesting, reforestation, and timber access occur on state, private, and municipal land.
-Forest management standards on federal land must also meet or exceed the standards established by the FRPA for state land. - (B) This chapter applies to all state, private, and municipal land subject to the FRPA for commercial operations larger than 40 acres in size, except as otherwise preempted by federal or state law.
-Related sales of less than 40 acres in size shall be aggregated and considered as one sale or operation for purposes of determining whether the operation is larger than 40 acres in size for purposes of this Chapter. - (C) Timber harvest operations where a FRPA Detailed Plan of Operations has been approved by the State Division of Forestry prior to the effective date of the ordinance codified in this chapter are permitted to continue without a timber transport permit;

-provided, that an application for pre-existing status is submitted within two months from the date of adoption of the ordinance codified in this chapter.
+Forest management standards on federal land must also meet or exceed the standards established by the FRPA for state land. - (B) This chapter applies to all state, private, and municipal land subject to the FRPA for commercial operations larger than 40 acres in size, except as otherwise preempted by federal or state law. - (C) Timber harvest operations where a FRPA Detailed Plan of Operations has been approved by the State Division of Forestry prior to the effective date of the ordinance codified in this chapter are permitted to continue without a timber transport permit; provided, that an application for pre-existing status is submitted within two months from the date of adoption of the ordinance codified in this chapter.